 The ID card is tough to read but it says Peter Posma.
 Ironically, one of my patents had a typo that misspelled my name Marinus Posma some 60 years later!

-My Dad never talked about his experiences during WWII until decades later when it was learned that he hid for 1 year in an attic as a 16-year-old for escorting Jews to the seaport.
+My Dad never talked about his experiences during WWII until decades later when it was learned that he hid for one year in an attic as a 16-year-old for escorting Jews to the seaport.
 He was asked why he did it.
 His answer, “What would you do if someone came to your door with the Gestapo hot on their heels?”

 The contemporary photo of Dad is from Summer 2017, age 91.